Guide to Corporate & Individual Taxation (33.5 hrs)

-Guide to Corporate & Individual Taxation – 35.5 hrs CPE
+Guide to Corporate & Individual Taxation – 33.5 hrs CPE

 This Corporate & Individual Taxation Guide enables participants to discuss and handle business and personal tax essentials.
 The course examines and explains the practical aspects of individual & corporate planning, bridging the gap between theory and application.
-Significant new developments are summarized with emphasis on tax savings ideas.
+Significant new developments are summarized with an emphasis on tax savings ideas.
 This course examines and explains the practical aspects of using a closely held corporation to maximize after-tax return on business operations.
 Recent developments giving corporations a competitive edge over other entities are explored and detailed.
 Practitioners are alerted to often missed fringe benefits, retirement planning opportunities, corporate business deductions, income splitting possibilities and little known estate planning techniques.

 Course Information